Skip to main content

 warning

-Even if the model files are already local, an internet connection is still required at startup.
+Even if model files are already local, an internet connection is still required at startup.

-Solution: Directly specify the local path of the model in the configuration, so it doesn't need to connect to the internet when running.
-But you need to download the model files in advance.
-See FunASR Issue #1897 for details
+Solution: Directly specify the local path of the model in the configuration, so no internet connection is needed during runtime.
+However, you need to download the model files in advance.
+See FunASR Issue #1897 for details.

 faster_whisper (Local)